thingsboard/thingsboard.github.io/_includes/docs/user-guide/two-factor-authentication.md

 ![image](/images/user-guide/two-factor-authentication/two-factor-authentication-pe.png)
 {% endif %}

-### Types of two-factor authentication used in ThingsBoard:
+### Two-factor authentication options available in ThingsBoard

-- Authenticator app - Users need to install an app on a computer or smartphone to receive a code.
-The software dynamically generates codes for the user for a short period of time.
-After successfully logging into the account, the user needs to open the application and enter the code that the application generated.
-Examples of two-factor authentication software are Google Authenticator, Authy, or Duo;
+- **Email**.
+With this approach, the user receives a secret code by mail after entering their valid username and password.
+For proper work of 2FA by email, an [outgoing mail server](/docs/user-guide/ui/mail-settings/) should be configured.
-- Two-factor authentication via SMS - A secret one-time password is sent to the smartphone user in an SMS message.
-For correct operation of two-factor authentication via SMS, don't forget to set up an [SMS provider settings](/docs/user-guide/ui/sms-provider-settings/);
+- **SMS**.
+A secret one-time code is sent to the user's phone in short message.
+To receive SMS, a system administrator should set up the [SMS provider](/docs/user-guide/ui/sms-provider-settings/) properly.
-- Two-factor authentication by email.
-The user receives a secret code by mail after entering their password and username correctly.
-For correct operation of two-factor authentication by email, don't forget to set up an [outgoing mail server](/docs/user-guide/ui/mail-settings/);
+- **Authenticator app**.
+If enabled, users need to install an app on a computer or smartphone to generate a code.
+The software dynamically renders a short-time secrets that should be used on a second step of authentication process.
+A user can utilize any popular app, like Google Authenticator, Authy, or Duo.
-- The backup code is a secret one-time password that the user generates in ThingsBoard and saves in text format or prints out.
-Authentication by backup code can be used only in combination with the above types of authentication.
+- **Backup code**.
+The backup code is a number of digits that the user generates in ThingsBoard and saves on secure device or prints out.
+Authentication with backup can be activated only in combination with any of the above types of authentication.
+The system administrator cannot configure a backup code approach as the only available 2FA option.

-### Activation of two-factor authentication:
+### How to enable two-factor authentication for the platform

-Follow the steps below to enable two-factor authentication for your Thingsboard instance.
+The system administrator user configures the default security policies and options for all remaining users.
+The former can turn on/off the possibility to use 2FA of any kind while the end user defines whether to use an additional verification or not.
+Follow the steps below to enable two-factor authentication for your ThingsBoard instance.

-1. Log in as a sysadmin to your ThingsBoard instance;
+1. Log in as a sysadmin to your ThingsBoard platform instance.
-2. Go to the two-factor-authentication section;
+2. Go to System Settings &mdash; Two-factor authentication section.
-3. Activate and configure one or more of the available authentication methods.
-Edit additional settings such as: verification message template, verification code lifetime, total allowed time for verification, etc;
+3. Activate and configure one or more verification methods.
+Edit settings for all enabled 2FA providers (verification message template, verification code lifetime, total allowed time for verification, etc) if necessary.
 4. Save changes.

 {% if docsPrefix == null %}